eigenhombre/rf/README.md

 # Features

-- Completely text-based (except for actual viewing / posting of articles);
+- Completely text-based (except for actual viewing / posting of articles)
-- Cross-post to Hacker News;
+- Cross-post to Hacker News
-- Single-keystroke-driven;
+- Single-keystroke-driven
-- Fetch all feeds in parallel to minimize latency;
+- Fetch all feeds in parallel to minimize latency
-- Workflow otherwise similar in feel to [`rn`](https://en.wikipedia.org/wiki/Rn_(newsreader)).
-(You may have to be over 50 and/or have other problems for this to have any appeal.)
+- Workflow similar in feel to [`rn`](https://en.wikipedia.org/wiki/Rn_(newsreader)).  (you may have to be over 50 and/or have other problems for this to have any appeal)
-- Configurable JSON list of feeds.
+- Configurable JSON list of feeds
 - Provide plain-text preview of text contents inline, similar to a venerable Usenet news reader (*IN PROGRESS / BETA*).

 # Implementation